titumozammel/human-energy-enablement/README.md

 > **Negative CX does not automatically prove that the cause is an internal enablement problem.**

 It is a signal requiring diagnosis.

+HEEn therefore treats EX/CX as connected outcomes and diagnostic signals rather than assuming a simple one-directional causal relationship.

 ---